-TAREA and its member organizations conduct various projects
+TAREA its partners and member organizations conduct various projects

-Tanzania Renewable Energy Association (TAREA) has partnered with Berufliche Fortbildungszentren der Bayerischen Wirtschaft (bfz) to promote the access to the renewable energy in Tanzania.
-The project is financed by German Federal Ministry for Economic Cooperation and Development.
+East Africa Renewable Energy Association has partnered with Berufliche Fortbildungszentren der Bayerischen Wirtschaft (bfz) to promote the access to the renewable energy in the region of East Africa.
+The project is financed by German Federal Ministry for Economic Cooperation and Development through Sequa.
 The project runs from April, 2016 to September, 2018.
 The activities that will be implemented are expected to bring the following results:

 Result 1:The performance capacity of the associations is enhanced.

 Result 2:The association has an improved service portfolio that is demanded by members as well as customers and partners.

 Result 3:The national association is acknowledged and visible dialogue partner and information provider for enterprises, politicians, administration and public.

 Result 4:National association actively take part in cross-border discussions on strategies and measures with regard to core issues.